Copilot-Language/copilot/README.md

 Let's say we want to check that `gt0` holds.
 For this, we use the `prove ::
 Prover -> ProofScheme -> Spec -> IO ()` function exported by `Copilot.Theorem`.
-This function takes three arguments :
+This function takes three arguments:

 * The prover we want to use.
 For now, two provers are available, exported by the `Copilot.Theorem.Light` and `Copilot.Theorem.Kind2` module.